Best Tripod for DSLR Cameras in 2023 (9 Options)

 There’s sometimes a bit of confusing with monopods as to when exactly photographers use them.
 It helps to think of a monopod as a run-and-gun style of tripod, where having something with 3 legs splayed out may cause an obstruction.
 Monopods are also commonly used by sports photographers.

-Despite its light weight, the maximum load for the Zomei Z699C DSLR tripod is an impressive 15 kg (33 lbs), meaning it’s strong enough for even the heaviest camera+lens+flash set up.
+Despite its lightweight, the maximum load for the Zomei Z699C DSLR tripod is an impressive 15 kg (33 lbs), meaning it’s strong and sturdy enough for even the heaviest camera+lens+flash set up.

 As with all Zomei DSLR tripods I’ve handled in the past, build quality really is excellent, and having the weight advantage of carbon fiber at this price point is incredibly attractive.